 Keep in mind that the Keyword Planner only provides an approximate and this number isn’t always super accurate.

-You can always partner with an experienced marketing agency to help you keep costs low and get the most bang for your buck.
+You can always partner with an experienced google ads agency to help you keep costs low and get the most bang for your buck.

 Plan Overview (Answering The Question “How Much Does Google Ads Cost?”
 For Your Business)